Soh Rui Yong: Guinness World Record Attempt

+2025 SEA Games & 2025 Standard Chartered Singapore Marathon

+After a successful appeal by Singapore Athletics, Soh is set to be part of Team Singapore’s contingent at the 2025 SEA Games in Thailand.
+Soh also expressed his desire to start an ultramarathon career and has set his sights on competing in both, the half marathon and marathon at 2025 Standard Chartered Singapore Marathon.
+Combining the aforementioned races with the 10,000m event at the SEA Games, Soh is set to run 73.3km over 10 days.

 Sponsorship

 In 2021, Soh signed a four year endorsement deal with Under Armour, an American apparel brand, to be part of its global athletes programme.
 In the same year, Soh was signed on as a brand ambassador of Takagi Ramen, a Singapore ramen chain, and also gained sponsorship deal with Pocari Sweat, a Japanese isotonic drink brand.

 Legal disputes

 Disputing Ashley Liew's act of sportsmanship

 In October 2018, Soh disputed fellow runner Ashley Liew's version of events surrounding the 2015 SEA Games marathon.
 For this, Liew was awarded the Special Award for Sportsmanship by Singapore National Olympic Council and the International Fair Play Committee's (CIFP) Pierre de Coubertin World Fair Play Trophy in 2016.
 3 other witnesses, including Filipino runner Rafael Poliquit Jr. who was also in the same race, backed Soh's version of events in the media.